dburian/transformer_document_embedding/notes/related_work.md

 - [Milvus][milvus] - vector database built for scalable similarity search.

-I should dedicate some pages to efficency.
-Checkout this [benchmark for efficent transformers by Tay, Dehghani et al. in 2020][tay_20]
+I should dedicate some pages to efficiency.
+Checkout this [benchmark for efficient transformers by Tay, Dehghani et al. in 2020][tay_20]

 ## TODO